aankur/garage/doc/book/reference-manual/s3-compatibility.md

 **PutBucketWebsite:** Implemented, but only stores the index document suffix and the error document path.
 Redirects are not supported.

-*Note: Ceph radosgw has some support for static websites but it is different from the Amazon one plus it does not implement its configuration endpoints.*
+*Note: Ceph radosgw has some support for static websites but it is different from the Amazon one.
+It also does not implement its configuration endpoints.*

 ### ACL, Policies endpoints